Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 - Life expectancy: 7 to 10 years

-3. German shepherd
+3. German Shepherd

 This German dog breed is often regarded as one of the greatest guard dog breeds due to its intimidating height and powerful bark.

 The AKC claims that this dog’s loyalty and courage know no limitations and that it would risk its own life to protect its family.
-It is easy to train and a natural learner.
+It is easy to train and is a natural learner.

 However, a German shepherd occasionally takes its duty a bit too seriously and has to be trained to be calm around visitors to the house or you.